Annual tasks for strata councils

 Armed with the recommendations for your depreciation report, you can now create or review the existing 5-year plan.
 Having a proper plan in place will keep your community on track to meet its long-term goals and complete capital improvements.
 The plan should be reviewed each year to make any necessary adjustments.

-There can be a misconception about policies where once they are set, they are set in stone.
+There can be a misconception about rules where once they are set, they are set in stone.
 That’s not the case.
-Policies that made sense for the community 10 years ago, may no longer be applicable so it’s important to evaluate the current policies in place.
-You might find that it’s time to update or create new policies and if you do that, ensure the new policies are clearly communicated to the community.
+Rules that made sense for the community 10 years ago, may no longer be applicable so it’s important to evaluate the current rules in place.
+You might find that it’s time to update or create new policies and if you do that, ensure the new rules are clearly communicated to the community.

-When reviewing existing policies be sure to take enforcement into account and if it’s being applied fairly.
-If a policy is not going to be properly enforced, having that policy will quickly be seen as irrelevant by residents.
+When reviewing existing rules be sure to take enforcement into account and if it’s being applied fairly.
+If a rule is not going to be properly enforced, having that rule will quickly be seen as irrelevant by residents.

 Strata committees can go a long way in assisting council with special projects or tasks.
 If your strata council has existing committees, review them to ensure they are still useful and are aligned with the council’s goals.
 If there are upcoming tasks or projects you think a committee could help make your job easier, establish one.
 Committees are a great way to bring a real sense of community to the residents as they can join a committee and help make a real difference in the strata corporation.